AaronHe09/c0523-code-solutions/javascript-loops/javascript-loops-quiz-notes.md

 - What does "iteration" mean in the context of loops? how many times times its ran so far
-- _When_ does the **condition** expression of a `while` loop get evaluated? before running the block of code
+- _When_ does the **condition** expression of a `while` loop get evaluated? checked before every loop iteration
-- _When_ does the **initialization** expression of a `for` loop get evaluated? before running the block of code
+- _When_ does the **initialization** expression of a `for` loop get evaluated? executes upon entering the loop
-- _When_ does the **condition** expression of a `for` loop get evaluated? before the running the block of code
+- _When_ does the **condition** expression of a `for` loop get evaluated? checked before every loop iteration
-- _When_ does the **final** expression of a `for` loop get evaluated? after running the code block
+- _When_ does the **final** expression of a `for` loop get evaluated? executes after the body on each iteratioin
 - Besides a `return` statement, which exits its entire function block, which keyword exits a loop before its **condition** expression evaluates to `false`? break
 - What does the `++` increment operator do?